szstonelee/gointernal/scheduler.md

 Then I tried the code with macOS Catalina (10.15.6).
 It is the same, i.e. all return with x = 0.

 Then I tried another Go version 1.12.9 in Linux, it is different.
+It includes the same result as the author said.

 (I do not test 1.12.9 in MacOS)

-For 1.12.9, all outputs of test case are the same:

-**No return, No termination, Infinite loop**

-There are three kinds of output based on what Go runtime version you have.
+There are two kinds of output based on what Go runtime version you have.

-1. In the article, some return, some not return.
+1. In 1.12.9, some return, some no return.
-2. In 1.12.9, no return.
-3. In 1.14.5, all return.
+2. In 1.14.5, all return.

+That means Go runtime changed algorithm of Go Scheduler from 1.12 to 1.14.

 So I decided to dive deeper.